 The monument comprises a 100-foot-tall bronze tower with a jagged split down the middle and a 40-foot-long stainless steel teardrop suspended in the gap.

 Located in Bayonne, New Jersey, this monument was dedicated in 2006, with little to no media coverage.
 There are no signs or ads leading to it on the streets of New Jersey.
-It is billed as being a gift from Russian president Vladimir Putin to America and was created by Russian artist Zurab Tsereteli.
+It is billed as being a gift from Russian President Vladimir Putin to America and was created by Russian artist Zurab Tsereteli.
 The monument was the source of many controversies and disputes.
 It was originally meant to be erected on the New Jersey waterfront but officials rejected it.
 It was finally placed in Bayonne, facing the New York skyline, but many still complain that this 10 story horror blocks the wonderful view of the city.
 The art community stated that “it was not just unpleasant, but to the point that it was offensive“.
-Others have said that it looked like a woman’s vulva and that it was Russia’s indirect of way of calling America a pussy…cat.
-IThere is also the fact that the memorial included huge pictures of Russia’s dictator Putin (who enjoys shirtless horsie rides) and America’s all-time worst President:
+Others have said that it looked like a woman’s vulva and that it was Russia’s indirect way of calling America a pussy…cat.
+There is also the fact that the memorial included huge pictures of Russia’s dictator Putin (who enjoys shirtless horsie rides) and America’s all-time worst President:

 “I’m amazed that you can discuss this topic without mentioning the massive controversy that has swirled around the statue, which has been nearly universally attacked as a monstrosity and been booted out every decent placed it might have been erected, ultimately being relegated to backwater Bayonne New Jersey.” -Jason Herr